areed1192/td-ameritrade-python-api/README.md

 **Step 5 - Copy the Authorization Code:**

 After accepting the terms, you'll be taken to the URL that you provided as your `redirect URI`.
 However, at the end of that URL will be `authorization code`.
 To complete the authentication workflow, copy the URL as it appears below.
 Don't worry if the numbers don't match, as you will have a different code.

 ![Auth Code](https://raw.githubusercontent.com/areed1192/td-ameritrade-python-api/master/samples/instructions/photos/auth_code.jpg "Auth Code")

 **Step 6 - Paste the Authorization Code in the Terminal:**

 Take the URL and copy it into the Terminal, after you have pasted it, press `Enter`.
 The authentication workflow will complete and the script will start running.
 At this stage, we are exchanging your authorization code for an access token.
 That access token is valid only for 30 minutes.
 However, a refresh token is also stored that will refresh your access token when it expires.

 ![Paste URL](https://raw.githubusercontent.com/areed1192/td-ameritrade-python-api/master/samples/instructions/photos/paste_url.jpg "Paste URL")

 After, that the script should run.
-Additionally, inside the `td` folder you'll notice a new JSON file called `td_state.json`.
+Additionally, if you go to the location you specified in the `credentials_path` arugment you will now see `td_state.json` file.
 This file contains all the info used during a session.
 Please DO NOT DELETE THIS FILE OR ELSE YOU WILL NEED TO GO THROUGH THE STEPS ABOVE.